astorguy/py4spice/README.md

 The ***Python for Spice*** modules are used to help you control Ngspice with a Python script.
 The flow of the script will likely follow a simple three-stage structure:
 1. Prepare the files required for simulation
 1. Execute Ngspice simulation(s)
-1. Convert the simulation results to dictionaries or numpy arrays
+1. Convert the simulation results to dictionaries or NumPy arrays